konradzagozda/twelve-factor-app-demo/README.md

 ### VII.
 Port binding - Export services via port binding

 - The twelve-factor app is completely self-contained - achieved with `uvicorn` in dependency declaration
-- exports HTTP as a service by binding to a port - access it on `url:30000`
+- exports HTTP as a service by binding to a port

 ### VIII.
 Concurrency - Scale out via the process model